FOR EVERYBODY ON THE JOURNEY OF HEALING

 The Healing Hive at Folkmoot

-Our studio space, The Healing Hive, is a healing arts sanctuary—a place where mindful movement Qigong, therapeutic art, dance, and nature-based healing come together in compassionate community care.
+Our studio space, The Healing Hive, is a healing arts sanctuary—a place where compassion meets mindful movement Qigong, therapeutic art, dance, and nature-based healing in community.

-In a time when many feel lonely and disconnected, we, The Pollinators, stand united with a clear intention: to amplify the good and take "baby giant steps" toward collective well-being and belonging.
-Together, we create nurturing communities that help us navigate personal and shared struggles, humanize the mental health conversation, foster meaningful connections, and support healing and peace for all.
+In a time when many feel lonely and disconnected, we, The Pollinators, stand united with a clear intention: to amplify the good and take "baby giant steps" toward collective healing, well-being, and belonging.
+Together, we create nurturing communities that help us navigate personal and shared struggles, humanize the mental health conversation, and foster meaningful connections.

 heARTfelt Testimonials